 Mind and Brain in the Systemic Context group goals are to identify systemic mechanisms for common mental disorders such as depression and to utilize the generated knowledge to develop or optimize new treatment applications.

 Eija Pirinen's lab studies molecular mechanisms in diseases with mitochondria dysfunctions, e.g. inherited mitochondrial disorders, obesity and type 2 diabetes.

-The McWilliams lab studies how mitochondrial integrity is regulated in the vertebrate nervous system.
+The McWilliams lab studies how mitochondrial integrity is regulated in mammalian tissues.